Accelerating Globally Optimal Consensus Maximization in Geometric Vision: Accelerated Consensus Maximization

+A visual example is given in \figurename~\ref{fig:eq8}.
+Note that sample $\mathbf{s}_i$ is absent in the right-hand side of \eqref{eq:inverse}, as we use the index $i$ to denote the implicit dependency between $\mathbf{s}_i$ and the union of intervals ${\textstyle \bigcup_j} \;[b_{ij}^l,b_{ij}^r]$.
+In other words, the precise form of $\;[b_{ij}^l,b_{ij}^r]$ depends on $\mathbf{s}_i$ and the constraint function $f$.
+While it is hard to make this dependency algorithmically explicit in our general discussion, we will see how to compute $\;[b_{ij}^l,b_{ij}^r]$ once $f$ and $\mathbf{s}_i$ are specified in concrete applications (Sections~\ref{Sec:1DProblem}-\ref{sec:4D}).

 Merging the intervals if necessary, we could assume all intervals $[b_{ij}^l,b_{ij}^r]$ in \eqref{eq:inverse} are disjoint.
-This suggests that (\ref{prob: 1D CM}) can be reformulated as an Interval Stabbing problem as in (\ref{Problem:IS}).
+With the equivalence in \eqref{eq:inverse}, every constraint $f(b,\mathbf{s}_i ) \leq \epsilon$ in (\ref{prob: 1D CM}) turns out to be some interval constraint, thus the 1-dimensional CM problem (\ref{prob: 1D CM}) reduces to an interval stabbing problem as in (\ref{Problem:IS}).
 In this way, we get the key observation: \textit{$1$-dimensional Consensus Maximization can be directly solved by Interval Stabbing}, which finds a globally optimal solution without iteratively searching the solution space as plain BnB does.
 Note that, for the convenience of the discussion, in the following, we will suppose that the solution of $f(b,\mathbf{s}_i)<\epsilon$ will lead to only one interval instead of a union of intervals as illustrated in (\ref{eq:inverse}).
 Note that this notion-wise simplification does not affect the implementation.
 Having a union of intervals would simply mean that interval stabbing would have to be executed over additional intervals.

 Let us now proceed by generalizing the above observation to the $n$-dimensional Consensus Maximization problem.
 Recall the general consensus maximization problem (\ref{Problem: CM}).
 Plain BnB solves it by searching $\mathbf{b}$ over an $n$-dimensional space.
 We propose Accelerated Consensus Maximisation (ACM) to search $n-1$ variables of $\mathbf{b}$ and use Interval Stabbing to solve for the remaining $1$ variable.
 As illustrated in \figurename~\ref{fig:VisualCubes}, benefitting from the lower-dimensional search space, ACM branches over a conceivably smaller number of sub-cubes which makes it converge significantly faster than plain BnB.
 Denote $\mathbf{b} = [b_1, b_2, ..., b_n]^T$.
 Without loss of generality, we assume ACM branches over the first $n-1$ variables in $\mathbf{b}$, and we denote them as $\mathbf{b}_{1:n-1}$.
 Let $\Cube_{plain}$ represent a plain BnB cube in $n$-dimensional space and $\Cube_{ACM}$ represent the corresponding ACM cube in $(n-1)$-dimensional space.
 As visualized in \figurename~\ref{fig:VisualCubes}, $\Cube_{ACM}$ can be seen as $\Cube_{plain}$ less the last dimension.
 Next, let us introduce a general function representation for $f(\mathbf{b}|s_i)$ in which $b_n$ is conveniently separated from $\mathbf{b}_{1:n-1}$.
 It is given by